ucsb-cs24/w23/_lectures/lect17.md

 ## Topics
-* We'll use most of the data structures that we have learned so far to model graphs and implement a graph algorithm
+* We'll use almost all the data structures that we have learned so far to model graphs and implement a graph algorithm